PEER’s Action in Maintaining Good Governance

 Trump conitnues war on watchdogs in latest firing of Michael Atkinson, the Inspector General for the intelligence community.

-PEER submitted comments yesterday opposing the Commission on Environmental Quality (CEQ)’s proposal to fillet our nation’s foundational environmental law, the National Environmental Policy Act (NEPA).
-NEPA requires that every agency of the federal government consider...
+PEER submitted comments opposing the Commission on Environmental Quality’s proposal to undermine the nation’s foundational environmental law, the National Environmental Policy Act (NEPA).

 Post-Impeachment Drive to Root out Disloyal Officials Should Be Enjoined